nschonni/healthvault-docs/healthvault/concepts/connectivity/index.md

 The following summarizes the Patient Connect workflow.

 <img src="https://i-msdn.sec.s-msft.com/dynimg/IC698760.png" title="Patient Connect Summary" alt="Patient Connect Summary" id="Patient Connect Summary" />
-See [Establishing authorization with a user using Patient Connect](/healthvault/concepts/connectivity/patient-connect) for more information and code samples.
+See <a href="/healthvault/concepts/connectivity/patient-connect" data-raw-source="[Establishing authorization with a user using Patient Connect](/healthvault/concepts/connectivity/patient-connect)">Establishing authorization with a user using Patient Connect</a> for more information and code samples.

 ### Software on Device Authentication (SODA)